 Krishnan says, “Fasting increases the diversity of the microbiome.
-Specifically it increases the growth of bacteria that are primed to produce more buteric acid.
-Buterate producing bacteria increase when you fast.
-The spores (from Just Thrive) increase the buterate by 50% in three weeks.”
+Specifically it increases the growth of bacteria that are primed to produce more butyric acid.
+Butyrate producing bacteria increase when you fast.
+The spores (from Just Thrive) increase the butyrate by 50% in three weeks.”

-Buteric acid is highly anti fungal and increases the growth of other bacteria since they are their primary food source.
+Butyric acid is highly anti fungal and increases the growth of other bacteria since they are their primary food source Krishnan says.

 *Nourishing Plot is written by Becky Plotner, ND, traditional naturopath, CGP, D.PSc. who sees clients in Rossville, Georgia.
 She is a Board Certified Naturopathic Doctor, through The American Naturopathic Medical Association and works as a Certified GAPS Practitioner who sees clients in her office, Skype and phone.
 She has been published in Wise Traditions, spoken at two Weston A. Price Conferences, Certified GAPS Practitioner Trainings, has been on many radio shows, television shows and writes for Nourishing Plot.
 She serves on the GAPS Board of Directors and has recently been named “The GAPS Expert” by Dr. Natasha and will serve teaching other Certified GAPS Practitioners proper use of the GAPS protocol.
 Since her son was delivered from the effects of autism (Asperger’s syndrome), ADHD, bipolar disorder/manic depression, hypoglycemia and dyslexia, through food, she continued her education specializing in Leaky Gut and parasitology through Duke University, finishing with distinction.
 She is a Chapter Leader for The Weston A. Price Foundation. [email protected]